yuriyweiss/javafx-training/README.md

 Study JavaFx drawing

 # to do next
-* Drag-drop ship across island shore;
+* -ready- Drag-drop ship across island shore;
 * Put coins to treasure cells;
 * Drag-drop coins on pirates and cells;
 * Move pirates with coins.
 When pirate with coin reaches ship, coin is added to the team;